 - A full featured formula interface.

 - A flexible expectation model.

 - The ability to forecast into the future.

 - An extension to model missing data from Adrian Lison.

-- More software development stuff (i.e more tests and documentation).
+- More software development (help needed).

 Extensions - Connection to survival models

 Extensions - Latent infection modelling using renewal equations